Get our free screenwriting email newsletter for the latest industry news, screenwriting inspiration, and exclusive WeScreenplay promotions!

 WeScreenplay Shorts Virtual Lab

-Our top scripts are read by our incredible industry jury and competition winners get access to ongoing mentorship from WeScreenplay including an initial phone call, guidance for drafting query letters, research methods for finding the right representation, prep before big meetings, and strategic planning for next steps in their careers — all based on the writer’s specific goals.
+• Ongoing mentorship from WeScreenplay team including an initial phone call, guidance for drafting query letters, research methods for finding the right representation, prep before big meetings, and strategic planning for career next steps.

 When I’m reading scripts from WeScreenplay, one of my favorite things is to have the chance to discover such different universes!
 From drama to comedy, there is a really wide range of style from talented screenwriters that I enjoyed reading.